 Alignment and Setting

-Accurately align each machinery or structural unit by the use of steel shims or other approved methods so that no binding in any moving parts or distortion of any member occurs before it is fastened in place.
+Accurately align each machinery or structural unit using steel shims or other approved methods so that no binding in any moving parts or distortion of any member occurs before it is fastened in place.
 The alignment of all parts with respect to each other must be true within the respective tolerances required.
 Set true machines to the elevations shown.

 Blocking and Wedges